I. Embrace Reality and Deal With It

 Latest in going dark

-Attorney General William Barr delivered a keynote address at the International Conference on Cyber Security.
-The speech can be read here.
+On Tuesday, July 23, Attorney General William Barr delivered a keynote address at the International Conference on Cyber Security at Fordham University.
+The complete speech can be read below.

 Revelations on the FBI’s Unlocking of the San Bernardino iPhone: Maybe the Future Isn't Going Dark After All